kvikash668/MindConnect/README.md

-# MindConnect
-MindConnect
-Here’s a clean, production-style **README.md** for your project **MindConnect – Social Counselling Platform**.
-It’s structured so you can directly paste into your repo.

----

 # 🧠 MindConnect – Social Counselling Platform

 A **microservices-based social counselling web application** where users can connect, share feelings, interact socially, and subscribe to experts for professional counselling.